goncalo-oliveira/jsondb/README.md

 } );
 ```

-If you'd like to write your own, install the package `JsonDb.Abstractions` and implement the following interfaces:
+If you'd like to write your own, install the package `JsonDb.Core` and implement the following interfaces:

 - IJsonDbFactory
 - IJsonDb